suhasagg/crypto-analytics-platform/README.md

 ## 8. Full Demo Grafana Dashboard

 The real services may initially have little data.
-To immediately show a full fancy dashboard with filled time-series, use the demo dashboard script.
+To immediately show a full dashboard with filled time-series, use the demo dashboard script.

 ### Step 1: Download/copy script